weilbith/dotfiles/README.md

 Finally the continuous integration tests make sure that the setup is actually working.
 This is meant as a last check in case the git hooks and the virtual machine tests have not been maintained locally.

+The CircleCI workflow creates a dummy password file for ansible-vault.
+The setup has been customized to not throw decryption errors when they occur within a CircleCI job.